freedomlayer/offset/doc/docs/atomic_proposal.md

 During this time (Request + Response period), B can discard the transaction by walking away.
-E will not be able to make progress because in order to send the Commit message, the correct srcPlainLock is required, but E does not know it before B sends the Confirmation message.
+E will not be able to make progress because in order to send the Commit message, the correct srcPlainLock is required, but E does not know it before B sends the MultiConfirmation message.

-Also note that if B sends a valid Confirmation message to E, the transaction is considered successful, and B can not reverse it.
-This happens because B reveals srcPlainLock at the Confirmation message sent to E.
+Also note that if B sends a valid MultiConfirmation message to E, the transaction is considered successful, and B can not reverse it.
+This happens because B reveals srcPlainLock at the MultiConfirmation message sent to E.

 ## Receipt verifiability